REVENUE RECOGNITION

 Transaction price allocated to the remaining performance obligations

-The Company has estimated that $1,372.0 million in revenue is expected to be recognized in the future periods related to remaining performance obligations from the Company’s contracts with customers outstanding as of December 31, 2025.
-The Company expects to complete these obligations and recognize revenue in the range of 85% to 95% in 2026 and the remainder after 2026.
+The Company has estimated that $720.5 million in revenue is expected to be recognized in the future periods related to remaining performance obligations from the Company's contracts with customers outstanding as of December 31, 2024.
+The Company expects to complete these obligations and recognize 88% as revenue in 2025 and the remainder after 2025.

 Disaggregation of Revenue

-In the following table, revenue is disaggregated by type of good or service and primary geographical market for each reportable segment.
+In the following table, revenue is disaggregated by type of good or service, primary geographical market, and timing of recognition.
 The table also includes a reconciliation of the disaggregated revenue to total revenue.

 December 31,